tarantool/cartridge/rst/cartridge_admin.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Leader appointments are polled from the external state provider.
-Decisions are taken by one of the instances with the ``failover-coordinator`` role enabled.
+Decisions are made by one of the instances with the ``failover-coordinator`` role enabled.
 There are two options of external state provider:

 - Tarantool Stateboard - you need to run instance of stateboard with command